 Prior to joining the College of Agricultural Sciences’ leadership team, Dr. Simonich served as the Associate Vice President (AVP) for Research Operations and Integrity at Oregon State University (OSU), as well as Professor of Environmental and Molecular Toxicology and Chemistry in the College of Agricultural Sciences.
 Previously, Dr. Simonich has served administratively as Associate Dean for Academic and Student Affairs in the College of Science and Associate Department Head in Environmental and Molecular Toxicology.

-Dave Dillon is executive vice president of Oregon Farm Bureau Federation, a position he has held since 2002.
+Dave Dillon is president of Food Northwest, the Oregon, Idaho, and Washington trade association for food companies of all sizes and types.
 Prior to joining the Food Northwest team, Dave led Oregon Farm Bureau, the state's largest farmer and rancher membership organization.
-He has worked for a U.S. senator and has lived and worked in Japan.
+He has worked for a U.S. senator and lived and worked in Japan.
 Dave earned a bachelor’s degree from and is a trustee of Linfield University.
-He serves on the boards of the Oregon Society for Association Management, Oregon AgLink, Oregon Agricultural Education Foundation, and is a board member and chair of the coalition political action committee AgPAC and its 501c3 sister organization AgPAC Educational Services.
 He is founding board member of the Resource Education and Agricultural Leadership (REAL) Oregon program and is a co-host for Cultivating Change Foundation events in Oregon.
 Dave holds an MBA from the University of Oregon's executive program.
 He grew up in Coos Bay.